 I really loved Lake Como, but after 5 hours in the scorching Italian Sun, I decided to head back.
 The sun had already got to my skin and it was now glowing!
-Important lesson – wear suncream and actually reapply it.
+An important lesson – wear suncream and actually reapply it.

 All in all, I loved our day trip to Lake Como.
 It was really fun and I see why it was a hit holiday destination in the 80s.
 It never once felt crowded or busy.
 We did only see the Como end of the lake, but I am assured the rest is also beautiful!

-I recommend going either for a day trip or for a couple of days – there’s enough things to do!
+I recommend going either for a day trip or for a couple of days – there are enough things to do!

 Until next time,